burzin25/2021Fall_finals/README.md

 ### Hypothesis 2
 According to us, people will be less motivated to migrate from a country where there is a higher life expectancy.
 Hence, below is the second hypothesis.
-#### In most of the cases with an increase in life-expectancy rate, the net migration rate decreases i.e. life-expectancy rate and net migration are negatively correlated
+#### In most of the cases with an increase in life-expectancy, the net migration decreases i.e. life-expectancy and net migration are negatively correlated
 Correlating Life Expectancy with Net Migration
 * Net Migration is calculated as the number of IMMIGRANTS minus the number of EMIGRANTS.
 Expressed in thousands
 * Life Expectancy is the the average number of years of life of individuals who would be subject to the mortality rates of a given period.
 It is expressed as years.